YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Before committing, it helps to know the plan in plain language, not as a collection of impressive numbers.
 The conversation should make clear which area will be treated first, what will be left for later, how the donor will be protected, and what may happen if hair loss continues.

-A safe decision should not depend on one flattering photo, one large graft number, or one quick message.
+The decision should not depend on one flattering photo, one large graft number, one generated preview, or one quick message.
 It should come from a consistent explanation that connects the hairline, donor area, crown, native hair, age, medication discussion, and future risk.
+If you use an AI hair transplant simulation, use it to explain your preference, not to replace donor and hairline assessment.

 Before paying a deposit, the patient needs clarity on what should be clear before you book a hair transplant.
-The plan should explain what is being treated, what is being left alone, who is responsible for the key steps, and what may change after examination.
+The plan needs to explain what is being treated, what is being left alone, who is responsible for the key steps, and what may change after examination.

 If a clinic can explain only the number, the package, and the date, the plan is not ready yet.
-A better-protected plan should explain what is still provisional, what must be checked in person, and why the final decision protects the donor area as well as the visible result.
+A more protective plan explains what is still provisional, what must be checked in person, and why the final decision protects the donor area as well as the visible result.